clumio-code/terraform-provider-clumio/docs/resources/policy.md

 Required:

 - `action_setting` (String) Determines whether the policy should take action now or during the specified backup window.
-Valid values:immediate: to start backup process immediatelywindow: to start backup in the specified window
+Valid values are: `immediate` and `window`. `immediate` starts the backup process immediately while `window` starts the backup in the specified window.
 - `slas` (Block Set) The service level agreement (SLA) for the policy.
 A policy can include one or more SLAs.
 For example, a policy can retain daily backups for a month each, and monthly backups for a year each. (see [below for nested schema](#nestedblock--operations--slas))
 - `type` (String) The type of operation to be performed.
 Depending on the type selected, `advanced_settings` may also be required.
 See the API Documentation for "List policies" for more information about the supported types.